-How to Register/Enroll in a Class
+How to enroll in a Course

-- Create an account (if you don’t have one already).
+- Create an account (if not already)

 - Log in to your account.